benetech/wp-youtube-lyte/readme.txt

 === WP YouTube Lyte ===
 Contributors: futtta
-Tags: youtube, video, lyte, lite youtube embeds, html5 video, html5, widget, youtube audio, audio, playlist, youtube playlist, hd, performance, accessibility, sidebar
+Tags: youtube, video, lyte, lite youtube embeds, html5 video, html5, widget, youtube audio, audio, playlist, youtube playlist, hd, performance, accessibility, sidebar, lazy load
 Requires at least: 2.9
 Tested up to: 3.3
-Stable tag: 0.9.4
+Stable tag: 1.0.0

 "Lite YouTube Embeds" look like normal YouTube embeds but don't use Flash, thus reducing download size & page rendering time.

 == Description ==

-WP YouTube Lyte inserts "Lite YouTube Embeds" in your blog.
+WP YouTube Lyte allows you to "lazy load" your video's, by inserting "Lite YouTube Embeds".
 These look and feel like normal embedded YouTube, but only call the actual "fat" Flash or HTML5-player when clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/08/30/the-state-of-wp-youtube-lyte/) when embedding YouTube occasionally and improving page performance dramatically when you've got multiple YouTube video's on one and the same page.

 Just add a YouTube-link for a video or [an entire playlist](http://blog.futtta.be/2011/10/11/wp-youtube-lyte-support-for-playlists-almost-included/) with "httpv" (or "httpa" to [embed YouTube's audio](http://blog.futtta.be/2011/04/19/audio-only-youtube-embedding-with-wp-youtube-lyte-0-7/) only) instead of "http" or add a Lyte widget to your sidebar and WP YouTube Lyte replaces that link with the correct performance-optimized code.
 When a visitor clicks the play-button, WP YouTube Lyte seamlessly initiates [YouTube's new embedded player](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html).
 Some examples: